department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-with-staff.md

 - Decrease in Veteran usage of VA digital services, specifically PCI.
 - Decrease in Veteran satisfaction with VA digital services, i.e., value of eCheck-in and/or frustration as a result of constant changes that lower its value to Veterans.
 - Increase in wait time for Veterans to check in at clinics.
-And, average amount of time it takes to check a Veterans in, including eCheck-in and in person.
+And, average amount of time it takes to check Veterans in, including eCheck-in and in person check in.
-- Decrease in ease of access to checking in and inclusivity, e.g., Veterans with mobility challenges.
+- Decrease in ease of access to checking in for an appointment and inclusivity, e.g., Veterans with mobility or vision challenges don't want to wait in line.
 - Negative impact on satisfaction for Veterans and staff at operationally high-performing clinics.

 ### Go-to-market strategy